discord-jda/JDA-Website/docs/introduction/migration-v4-v5.md

 `GuildVoiceJoinEvent` and `GuildVoiceLeaveEvent` have both been removed in favor of the unified [`GuildVoiceUpdateEvent`](https://javadoc.io/doc/net.dv8tion/JDA/latest/net/dv8tion/jda/api/events/guild/voice/GuildVoiceUpdateEvent.html).

 As an example, to detect when a user leaves a voice channel, you can use `GuildVoiceUpdateEvent#getChannelLeft`.
 This method will return the channel that the user left, or `null` if the user joined a channel instead.

+## Intent and Member Cache Changes

+A few changes to intents and member caching were also made to improve the user experience.

+### Renamed Intents

+The following intents have been renamed to align with the API name convention:

+- `GatewayIntent.GUILD_BANS` renamed to `GatewayIntent.GUILD_MODERATION`
+- `GatewayIntent.GUILD_EMOJIS` renamed to `GatewayIntent.GUILD_EMOJIS_AND_STICKERS`

+### Chunking and Caching

+If you used `ChunkingFilter.ALL` in the past, JDA would atomatically also cache all those members it chunked.
+However, this is not a very flexible rule and we changed this behavior.
+Instead, the `MemberCachePolicy` will control which members to keep cached after chunking.